 We returned home shortly before 8:00 pm, after a stop for ice cream at Cold Stone Creamery in Edinboro.
 We rarely eat Cold Stone ice cream, so it was a real treat for us.

 We enjoyed the covered bridge tour very much.
 We didn’t take a GPS with us.
 A GPS would have been helpful, as several times we were in areas without mobile phone service.
 We would have gotten lost had it not been for the tour map that we had with us.
+We obtained a copy of the tour map at the festival link provided below.
 I liked traveling by car, although the tour is possible by motorcycle.
 Much of the tour, however, follows unpaved roads.
 I would like to go on the tour again sometime, in the fall and in the winter.
 We would have to stay overnight in those seasons, though, as we would lose sufficient lighting for taking photographs.
 If you like to attend festivals, please note that the Ashtabula County Covered Bridge Festival is held in Jefferson Ohio on the 2nd full weekend in October from 9:00am to 5:00pm Saturday and 9:00am to 5:00pm Sunday.
 The Festival includes official souvenirs, crafts, entertainment, demonstrations, a quilt show, contests, a parade, kids Rides/Games, and food.
 Admission is free.
 The 2016 festival will be held on October 8th and 9th.